WaveNet's Precision in EEG Classification: Conclusion

 \section{Conclusion}

-This study demonstrates that the WaveNet architectures, originally developed for audio synthesis, can be effectively repurposed for EEG classification.
+This study demonstrates that the WaveNet architectures, originally developed for audio synthesis, can be effectively repurposed for classification of physiological, pathological, artifact, and noise in iEEG .
 Its capacity to capture both fine-grained waveform subtleties and long-range temporal dependencies makes it well-suited for neurophysiological data.
 Leveraging a merged dataset from St. Anne’s University Hospital (Brno, Czech Republic) and the Mayo Clinic (Rochester, Minnesota, USA), the model achieved high validation and test accuracies, despite significant class imbalance and inter-subject variability.

-Crucially, the use of dilated convolutions enabled the network to represent scale-variant features and rare event types, key characteristics of EEG and other biological signals.
-This temporal expressiveness, combined with adaptive regularization strategies such as dynamic dropout and focal loss with class reweighing, enhanced generalizability.
-The model’s strong cross-clinic performance suggests viability for real-world applications including seizure detection, artifact rejection, and closed-loop brain-computer interfaces.

-WaveNet outperformed generalized CNN models across most metrics, while the specialized CNN achieved higher performance on physiological EEG signals (F1 0.96 vs. 0.98; Table~\ref{tab:classification_performance}).
-The TCN baseline trained on the same preprocessing and dataset splits achieved performance comparable to WaveNet on several classes, demonstrating that a non-autoregressive convolutional architecture can capture EEG temporal patterns effectively.
+WaveNet outperformed generalized CNN models across most metrics, while the specialized CNN achieved higher performance on physiological iEEG signals (F1 0.96 vs. 0.98; Table~\ref{tab:classification_performance}).
+The TCN baseline trained on the same preprocessing and dataset splits achieved performance comparable to WaveNet on several classes, demonstrating that a non-autoregressive convolutional architecture can capture iEEG temporal patterns effectively.
 The specialized CNN reported by Nejedly et al. \cite{nejedly2019artifact} highlights the trade off of highly tuned models: they maximize performance on particular signal types but require patient-specific tuning.
 WaveNet provides strong, consistent performance across classes, including improved pathological classification relative to the generalized CNN (F1 0.81 vs. 0.64).
-Which might reflect its deeper temporal receptive field and residual connections that capture long-range or irregular dynamics in EEG signals.
+Which might reflect its deeper temporal receptive field and residual connections that capture long-range or irregular dynamics in iEEG signals.

-Notably, the WaveNet model was trained without patient specific tuning, yet achieved strong performance across clinically diverse EEG datasets.
-This outcome shows its capacity to generalize under real world conditions marked by variability and imbalance.
-Such inherent flexibility points toward a broader application in synthesize long range temporal dependencies and multi channel interactions in high density neural recordings.
-In particular, it opens the door to applying similar architectures to Neuropixels data within spike sorting pipelines like Kilosort, where waveform diversity and spatio-temporal structure require adaptable and scalable models.
-Building on these principles, future work will extend this approach to neuronal spike classification in large-scale electrophysiological recordings.